surai1020/recipe-data-analysis/README.md

 ## Fairness Analysis
 I conducted two Fairness Analysis tests.
 The first is column specfic, whereas the second takes the whole model into account.
-X - 'is_easy' == 1
+- X - 'is_easy' == 1
-Y - 'is_easy' == 0
+- Y - 'is_easy' == 0
-Signifigance Level = 0.05
+- Signifigance Level = 0.05
-Test Statistic - RMSE of X - RMSE of Y
+- Test Statistic - RMSE of X - RMSE of Y
-Null -  The model is fair.
+- Null -  The model is fair.
-Alternative - The model is unfair.
+- Alternative - The model is unfair.
 The RMSE for non-'is_easy' recipes and 'is_easy' recipes is different.

-I conducted the Fairness Analysis via Permutation test.
-The reported p-value is 0.563.
+I conducted the Fairness Analysis via Permutation test, and the reported p-value is 0.563.
 We fail to reject the null hypothesis, and the model is fair when it comes to the two 'is_easy' groups.

 For the second fairness test:
-X - Low average rated recipe (obs_avg_rating < median of all average ratings) Y - High average rated recipe (obs_avg_rating >= median of all average ratings) Signifigance Level = 0.05
+- X - Low average rated recipe (obs_avg_rating < median of all average ratings)
+- Y - High average rated recipe (obs_avg_rating >= median of all average ratings)
+- Signifigance Level = 0.05
-Test Statistic - RMSE of X - RMSE of Y
+- Test Statistic - RMSE of X - RMSE of Y
-Null -  The model is fair and unbiased when it comes to the average rated recipes Alternative - The model is biased and performs better on higher rated recipes
+- Null -  The model is fair and unbiased when it comes to the average rated recipes
+- Alternative - The model is biased and performs better on higher rated recipes

 This test was also conducted via Permutation test.
 The reported p-value is 0.0.
 We reject the null hypothesis.
 The model is biased and performs better on higher rated recipes.
 The visualizations from the Exploratory Analysis section support this, as average rating is heavily skewed toward higher ratings.
 This likely means most of the training data consisted of higher ratings.